MHBalsmeier/GAME_archived/README.md

 ### Things to be done

-* Improvement of the momentum diffusion operator including dissipation.
+* improvement of the momentum diffusion operator
-* A regional mode.
+* a regional mode
-* Implementation of SLEVE.
+* SLEVE
-* Implementation of MPI parallelization.
+* MPI parallelization
-* A way to construct Voronoi meshes on an ellipsoid.
+* a way to construct Voronoi meshes on an ellipsoid
-* A largely implicit 3D solver for efficiency (larger time step) and better energy conservation properties.
-* A nesting option.
+* a nesting option
-* Implementation of ocean dynamics and physics.
+* ocean dynamics and physics

 ## Documents